 For minor bruising, putting an E-collar on your dog can help stop the dog from making the injury worse.
 Your vet may prescribe special eye drops to lessen pain and prevent infection.
 For extreme swelling, some anti-inflammatory medication may be needed.

 You'll need to check the affected eye every day to see whether it is getting better or not.
-An eye that stays swollen and inflamed may be suffering from more serious injuries, or may have become infected.
-While these occurrences merit more trips to the vet, the vast majority of facial bruising will resolve on its own over the course of a few weeks.
+An eye that stays swollen and inflamed may have a serious injury or be infected.
+While these occurrences merit more trips to the vet, the vast majority of facial bruising will resolve on its own over the course of a few weeks..

 How is a Black Eye in Dogs Similar to One in Humans?